department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/radiation-exposure.md

 [See the list of radiation-related illnesses](https://www.ecfr.gov/cgi-bin/text-idx?rgn=div5&node=38:1.0.1.1.4#se38.1.3_1309).

-You must also have had contact with ionizing radiation while serving in the military in at least one of the below ways.

-**One of these must describe your contact with ionizing radiation while serving in the military.
+**And you must have had contact with ionizing radiation in one of these ways while serving in the military.
 You:**

 - Were part of atmospheric nuclear weapons testing, **or**
 - Served in the postwar occupation of Hiroshima or Nagasaki, **or**